LIFE AS A RECORDING ENGINEER

 EXPECT TO BECOME A PROBLEM SOLVER

 No recording project is the same as the others: each project will come with its own set of challenges.
 Audio engineering is as much art as it is science, because you’re always dealing with new variables, from phantom “hums” in the gear, to a bad recording due to faulty microphones or placement, to the vocalist who can’t get it right after 30 takes.
 Whether you’ve been in this business for a few months or for 20 years, you’ll always be coming across a problem you’ve never had to deal with before.
-That’s why you can’t rely on formula in this business.
+That’s why you can’t rely on formulas in this business.
 The good news is, these challenges are going to make you an expert problem solver.
 You’re going to learn to think on your feet, and you’ll come up with solutions that maybe others have never even tried.
 It might seem daunting at first, but great sound engineers actually thrive on the challenge of solving new problems, whether it’s revamping the microphone placement or implementing a creative fix in the mix.
 For many audio pros, this is the most rewarding part of the life of a recording engineer.
+Finding your way in the recording industry can seem daunting from the outside, but once you get in, it’s loads of fun.
+Fast paced work environments, fun co-workers and collaborators, and work that’s genuinely exciting.
+That’s what you have to look forward to every day.
+Sure, sometimes things can get a bit rocky.